jjclark1982/zodiac/README.md

 - `render:before` - triggered each time a view begins rendering
 - `render:after` - triggered each time a view finishes rendering
-- `hydrate` - triggered on a view once when it has attached to a DOM element after being transmitted and instantiated separately
 - `filter` - triggered on a collection when a its `filterCond` has been updated

 ### Directory Organization